joinpursuit/AC-DSA-JS/Queues/queues.md

 * size - Determines the current number of elements in a queue.
 * isEmpty - Determines if the queue is empty.

-There are lots of uses for stacks and queues, as all of their operations have an O(n) time complexity.
+There are lots of uses for stacks and queues, as all of their operations have an O(1) time complexity.
 For queues, think of the following applications:

 * Limiting participants in an online video game to manage server load.
 * Limiting active calls on a customer service line.